Property (T) and Poincar\'e duality in dimension three: Hyperbolicity and expansion

 For $i$ sufficiently large, by Lemma \ref{lem:rf} we can take $H=G_i$ such that $Y$ projects injectively to $X/H$.
 The chain $\pi(A)$ therefore bounds $\pi(z)$ in $C_*(X/H;\Z)$, and $\norm{\pi(A)}=\norm{A}$ and $\norm{\pi(z)}=\norm{z}$ due to the injectivity of the projection map on the set $Y$ containing the support of these chains.

 For any 2-chain $A'$ with boundary $\pi(z)$, the construction of $\pi(Y)$ ensures that either $A'$ has support contained in $\pi(Y)$, or else has norm greater than $||A||.$

 To see this, note that the chain $A'$ can be decomposed as $A'_0+A'_1$ where $A_0'$ and $A'_1$ have disjoint supports and such that: \begin{itemize} \item $A'_0$ has support that is \emph{not} connected to the support of $\pi(z)$ by a sequence of adjacent 2-cells in the support of $A'$, \item every cell in the support of $A_1'$ \emph{is} connected to the support of $\pi(z)$ by a sequence of adjacent 2-cells in the support of $A'$. \end{itemize} Because $A_1'$ and $A_0'$ have disjoint support, $||A'_1||\leq ||A'||.$ As we are interested in optimal fillings, we can throw away $A'_0$ and assume $A'=A'_1.$ In this case, either $A'$ has support contained in $\pi(Y)$, as claimed, or there is a sequence of adjacent 2-cells running from the support of $\pi(z)$ out of $\pi(Y).$ By construction of $\pi(Y)$, this requires at least $R$-many distinct 2-cells to be in the support of $A_1'$.
-Since $R>||A||$, we conclude as claimed.
+Since $R>||A||$, we conclude $||A||\leq ||A'||$ as claimed.
+It follows that $\pi(A)$ is the optimal filling of $\pi(z)$ in $X/H.$ By hypothesis, the optimal filling of $\pi(z)$ in $X/H$ has norm satisfying $||\pi(A)||\leq\frac{1}{\e}||z||$.
+Thus $A$ gives a linearly bounded filling of $z$ in $X$, so Theorem \ref{thm:hyp} implies $G$ is hyperbolic. \end{proof}